pandas-dev/pandas/doc/source/options.rst

-                                        pandas objects (if it is available). display.pprint_nest_depth  3            Controls the number of nested levels to process when pretty-printing display.precision          7            Floating point output precision
+                                        pandas objects (if it is available). display.pprint_nest_depth  3            Controls the number of nested levels to process when pretty-printing display.precision          6            Floating point output precision in terms of number of places after the decimal, for regular formatting as well
-                                        (number of significant digits).
-This is
-                                        only a suggestion
+                                        as scientific notation.
+Similar to
-display.show_dimensions    truncate     Whether to print out dimensions
-                                        at the end of DataFrame repr.
+                                        numpy's ``precision`` print option display.show_dimensions    truncate     Whether to print out dimensions at the end of DataFrame repr.
                                         If 'truncate' is specified, only